Breeze/temphire.angular/README.md

-#Welcome to TempHire Angular 2#
+#Welcome to TempHire Angular#

 This example demonstrates a reference architecture for data driven business applications.
-It uses Angular 2 as the overall application framework and Breeze for the distributed client data management.
+It uses Angular as the overall application framework and Breeze for the distributed client data management.

 The application demonstrates common scenarios found in these types of applications such as multi-screen routing, master-detail views, editing, saving etc.